NVIDIA-RTX/NVIGI-Core/docs/ProgrammingGuideAI.md

 ### Blocking Vs Asynchronous Evaluation

-Each plugin can opt to implement blocking and/or non-blocking API used to evaluate instance (essentially run an inference pass).
+Each plugin can opt to implement blocking and/or non-blocking APIs used to evaluate the instance (essentially run an inference pass).
 For example:

 ```cpp
 nvigi::InferenceExecutionContext ctx{};